lodado/coursera_machine_Learning/Week1/Week1.md

 ###### What is Machine Learning?

->Grew out of work in A
+>Grew out of work in AI
 >New capability for computers